byzer-org/byzer-doc/byzer-lang/en-us/grammar/macro.md

 ```

-In the sample code above, it is divided into two steps.
-The first step is to define a variable whose value is a Byzer-lang code. `{0}` , `{1}`in the code are positional parameters and will be replaced when called.
+The sample code above is divided into two steps.
+The first step is to define a variable whose value is a Byzer-Lang code. `{0}`, `{1}` in the code are positional parameters and will be replaced when called.
-The second step is to use `!` to implement macro function calls, and use a command-line-like way to pass parameters.
+The second step is to use `!` to implement macro function calls, and a command-line-like method is used to pass parameters.

 If the parameter contains special characters such as spaces, you can enclose the parameter: